Peer Teaching Consulting

 A Small Group Instructional Diagnosis provides information about your class from another vantage point – students.
 This process analyzes how a class is going by generating detailed, qualitative feedback from students.

-With a SGID, a trained classroom consultant facilitates this process of collecting student feedback for about an hour of class time.
+With a SGID, a trained peer teaching consultant facilitates this process of collecting student feedback for about an hour of class time.
 You introduce the consultant to your class, leave the room, and he or she gathers feedback in a structured manner.
 Students first write individually about what they like and dislike most about the class, and what improvements they would suggest for you as the teacher and for themselves as learners.
 Next, they discuss their ideas in small groups and as a class, with the entire class coming to a consensus on the most important points.
 The consultant then writes up a summary of the SGID and discusses the feedback with you.

 A SGID can provide a rich source of student feedback while your semester is still running.
 As such, a SGID is most useful if conducted no later than the ninth week of the semester.